cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-objects.md

 RPC_URL="http://localhost:26657"
 ```

 Alternatively, use whichever address connects to the RPC port of the Checkers blockchain.
-In particular if your chain runs in a Docker container, you may need to pass your actual IP address.
+If your chain runs in a Docker container, you may need to pass your actual IP address.

 This information will be picked up by the `dotenv` package.
-Now let TypeScript know about this in a `environment.d.ts` file:
+Now let TypeScript know about this in an `environment.d.ts` file:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/stargate/environment.d.ts]
 declare global {